art0007i/ParentalIssues/README.md

 # ParentalIssues

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that does changes the default parent and child object names to be funnier.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that changes the default parent and child object names to be funnier.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).